jumbojett/deis-ui/README.md

 It will infer your domain name by querying etcd at `http://172.17.42.1:4001`, which can be overridden by specifying an `ETCD_PEER` environment variable.

-This is a little hacky.
+This is still a little hacky, particularly with regard to websockets on 8443.

-1. Alter line 13 in `/app/scripts/services/deisservice.js` to point towards your deis api endpoint.
-2. `grunt build`
-3. Deploy to deis